|

 Married six times and with six children, Curtis is almost as famous for his relationship with first wife Janet Leigh and daughter Jamie Lee Curtis.

 Tony Curtis fell into chronic drug and alcohol abuse during the time when acting work became harder to acquire in the late 1960s and afterward.
-He eventually went to the Betty Ford clinic for help, and recounted his struggles with addiction in his two autobiographies (see list below).
+He eventually went to the Betty Ford California detox clinic for help, and recounted his struggles with addiction in his two autobiographies (see list below).

 Altogether, Curtis appeared in over 130 films and television programs, and starred in a long-running live theatre presentation of "Some Like it Hot."